KKR buys into Novo, bets on China youth apparel market

 | HONG KONG

 HONG KONG Global buyout fund KKR & Co L.P.
-(KKR.N) has placed a bet on China's $38 billion youth apparel retail market, saying on Tuesday that it had acquired a stake in privately held retailer Novo Holdco Ltd for $30 million.
+(KKR.N) has placed a bet on China's $38 billion youth apparel retail market, saying on Wednesday that it will acquire a stake in privately held retailer Novo Holdco Ltd for $30 million.

 China's retail sales continue to pull back, but KKR sees its investment in Novo as a long-term bet, allowing the retailer to triple its stores in China and lock in lower rents now through 10-year contracts, a person familiar with the matter told Reuters.

-KKR gave no further details of the investment in a statement, but the source said it had bought about 40 percent of the company and gained two seats on the five-member board.
+KKR gave no further details of the investment in a statement, but the source said it would buy about 40 percent of the company and gain two seats on the five-member board.
 The source declined to be named as many details of the deal were private.

 The investment gives KKR new shares and the existing investors are locked in until the fund exits, the source said.